Raymond T. Odierno, Army general who helped devise Iraq War strategy, dies at 67

 At the time, the prevailing thinking in the Pentagon was that the 140,000 U.S. troops on the ground would be enough to maintain order.
 Gen. Odierno was among the few active-duty military officers to call for a rapid deployment of about 20,000 more troops — the surge, as it was called — to help quell the Iraqi insurgency.

 The move was opposed by Defense Secretary Donald H. Rumsfeld and the Joint Chiefs of Staff.
-Vice President Dick Cheney and national security adviser Stephen J. Hadley supported the troop surge.
+Vice President Richard B. Cheney and national security adviser Stephen J. Hadley supported the troop surge.
 It was also endorsed by Keane, who was retired but had the ear of influential White House officials — and was in constant touch with Gen. Odierno.

 In the end, President George W. Bush approved the idea and asked a new defense secretary, Robert Gates, to implement the plan after Rumsfeld was ousted in late 2006.